K4TEL/atrium-ufal/ViT+CNN/README.md

     python3 run.py -m "./models/model_v43" --dir -ff png

+Also, to run all the best models (sequentially) on all PNG files in the given directory:

+    python3 run.py --dir --inner --best

 </details>

 The classification results of PNG pages collected from the directory will be saved 💾 to related [results](result) 📁